RoboDurden/openPanasonicBike/README.md

 read:
 https://www.pedelecforum.de/forum/index.php?threads/open-source-panasonic-flyer-ebike-pedelec-controller.63354/

-The setup.h goes into the PanasonicDrive.ino folder The panasonicDrive.h is for both Arduinos
+The panasonicDrive.h is for both Arduinos and needs an absolute path or to be put in intol libraires/panasonicDrive/

 GNU General Public License v3.0